SMC242/uni-notes/soc/Criminology/Concentric Zone Model.md

 # Issues
 - Labels entire areas as socially disorganised -> leads to stigma
 - Communities may look disorganised from the outside, but aren't necessarily
+- Only really applies to cities that grew with industrialisation
+	- Most cities aren't like that now